Neptune-Crypto/proof-server/README.md

 10. Test nginx for syntax errors and reload nginx
 - `sudo nginx -t`
 - `sudo systemctl reload nginx`

+11. Add your ssh user to group www-data so it can write proof files
+- `sudo usermod -g www-data <user>`

 Other relevant commands
 Check log of proof-syncing service, on workstation